cutterdawes/PotemkinActivations/README.md

 # Potemkin Benchmark Documentation

 Welcome to the documentation for the datasets supporting the Potemkin Benchmark.
-This guide is structured into five main components:
+This guide is structured into the following main components:

 * **Installation**
 * **Quickstart**